 Some of you may have experienced first-hand that our behavioural intervention is now in full swing, with around 100 schools already part of the study.
 Although the results are not quite yet where we want them, we are expecting great things from the second wave of schools, which will be participating in the study from the first week of June.

 We also want to take this opportunity to encourage you to keep saving water despite the recent rains.
-We are witnessing a worrying trend that is not limited to the schools – households, offices, fast food shops, schools, student houses, are all showing steadily increasing consumption.
+We are witnessing a worrying trend that is not limited to the schools – households, offices, fast food retailers, schools, and student houses are all showing steadily increasing consumption.
 The graph below shows that weekly savings actually decreased in the last two weeks of May, despite more schools being serviced.
 That said, we managed to save 20 megalitres in May alone.

 Follow our updates at: